 Here are a few of the more notable locations and services included with Lisbon tourist passes:

-Some passes also include additional discounts on hop-on hop-off bus tours and other fun activities.
+Some passes also include additional discounts on hop-on and hop-off bus tours and other fun activities.

 For more details, please read our post covering Lisbon tourist passes.